Troy Miller (Neighbours): Return

-Siege, departure and death
+Siege and departure

 In June 2012, a TV Week reporter revealed Troy would take Callum, Sonya and Jade hostage inside his house during a storyline set to play out over two weeks.
 The reporter explained one of the characters would be left fighting for their life following the "must-see episodes".
 Morey commented "The stakes get higher and higher every single second.
 The storyline takes us down this incredible path where you think the situation is bad...but just wait!
 Give it another five seconds and it'll get much worse."
 The storyline starts to unfold after Callum confronts Troy about reneging on a deal to have an intervention order against Toadie dropped.
 Brummer stated that Troy just wants to be back in his son's life, but everyone is making that difficult for him and because no one trusts him, Troy locks Callum inside his house.
 He refuses to let his son go until his views are heard.
 Sonya and Jade realise what has happened and they "have never been more fearful", especially as they know the truth about Troy's history of physical abuse.

 Morey said that Sonya feels powerless in that moment and when Callum fails to escape, she and Jade burst into the house.
 Pranita explained that Jade takes on a "protective auntie role" of looking after Callum.
 She feels like history is repeating itself and Jade hates Troy more than ever.
 Of shooting the siege storyline, Pranita told the reporter "It was so out of the norm to the drama that we shoot day to day.
 This was a really heightened scenario where you're being held captive in a house against your will, while trying to protect your family.
 It was so intense and we felt like we had a dark cloud hanging over us for a few weeks."
 Pranita added that Brummer's acting made it easy to be scared of Troy.
 The TV Week reporter wrote that "Neighbours takes a leaf out of Desperate Housewives' book" when a twist leaves one character severely injured.
 Morey revealed that where the storyline goes is devastating, dramatic and very sad.